 Measurement Based Care (MBC) tracks the patient’s progress throughout treatment.
 Using regularly scheduled psychometric tests that correlate with the patient’s symptoms, treatment plans can be refocused, and we can continue to push patient care forward within behavioral healthcare.

 Studies are beginning to find that MBC can help to provide better addiction outcomes (Goodman et. al 2013).

 Another important aspect of measurement in healthcare is outcome studies that look at patients’ treatment and outcomes over time, especially after treatment.
-Origins recently conducted a retrospective study looking at outcomes such as rates of use, readmission, quality of relationships, physical health, and quality of life, among other things.
+Origins recently conducted a retrospective study looking at success rates for rates of use, readmission, quality of relationships, physical health, and quality of life, among other things.
 (The survey was sent to over 1800 alum, and received an overall response rate of 20.8%.)

 - 72% reported they had maintained abstinence the entire time since leaving treatment.

 - 81% of participants reported being abstinent for the past 30 days.

 - 94% reported their overall quality of life had improved since completing treatment.

 - 87% reported their physical health had improved since completing treatment.